andifalk/secure-oauth2-oidc-workshop/bonus-labs/micronaut-server-app/README.md

 Micronaut also validates by default:

 * the JWT signature against the queried public key(s) from _jwks_url_
-* the JWT _iss_ claim against the configured issuer uri
 * that the JWT is not expired

 In addition Micronaut automatically maps all _'groups'_ claim entries to corresponding roles that may be checked via _@Secured_ annotations.